astralfrontier/astralfrontier-wiki/moving-targets.md

 ---
+title: Moving Targets
+description: Moving Targets
+published: true
 date: 2016/02/21
-title: Moving Targets
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: grand adventure, Roleplaying, Game Design Diary
-tags:
-  - grand adventure
+editor: markdown
+dateCreated: 2016/02/21
 ---

 I have to get my household moved by April 2, so I've been busy with that.